 The world’s 20 longest nonstop flights as of December 2023

-Global aviation came to a standstill during the pandemic, but it’s starting to recover, with more and more airlines resuming ultra long haul flights.
+Global aviation came to a standstill during the pandemic, but it has recovered nicely, with most airlines having resumed ultra long haul flights.
 As a result, I figured it was a good time to check in on the world’s longest flights, given how much the list has changed over the years.
-Let’s take a look at the 19 longest flights.
+Let’s take a look at the 20 longest flights.

-Note that I’ll be counting flights that are either currently operating, or that are expected to be launched or resumed before the end of 2022, based on current schedules (and if they’re not currently operating, I’ll note it below).
-What’s pretty amazing to me is that all of these flights are over 8,200 miles, which is a long way to go nonstop.
+Note that I’ll only be counting flights that are currently operating, or are expected to be operated in the coming months.
+What’s pretty amazing to me is that all of these flights are well over 8,000 miles, which is a long way to go nonstop.

 What are the world’s longest flights?
 Here they are, starting with the longest (I’m including the airline that operates the route, the distance, and the aircraft type used):